Illegal Immigrant Workers’ Rights: What You Need to Know

 Overtime Pay

-Workers are entitled to overtime pay at a rate of one and a half times their regular pay for hours worked over 40 in a workweek.
+Workers are entitled to receive overtime pay at a rate of one and a half times their regular hourly wage for any hours worked beyond 40 in a workweek.
+This provision is crucial for ensuring that workers are fairly compensated for their time and effort, particularly in demanding jobs.

 Record Keeping

-Employers are required to keep accurate records of hours worked and wages paid.
-Workers should also keep their own records as a safeguard.
+Employers are legally required to maintain accurate records of hours worked and wages paid to their employees.
+Workers should also keep their own records as a safeguard against potential disputes regarding pay or hours worked.
+This documentation can be invaluable in asserting their rights if issues arise.

 Health and Safety Protections